We’re happy to support your travel preparation!

 Hand and Foot Warmers

 My hands and feet get cold easily, so I take along warmers.
 For my hands, I am now using mostly rechargeable hand warmers that take up less space and are less waistful.
 These must be put in hand luggage as they contain a battery.
-I can’t find the exact brand I have anymore, but this Handwarmer looks similar to what I have and has a 5 star rating.
+I can’t find the exact brand I have anymore, but here are some Handwarmer options.
+Be sure to look for a 5 star rating.
 You can always use the traditional disposable hand warmers as well.
 I like the MEGA Warmers as they are bigger in size than traditional hand warmers.

 To keep my feet warm, I still use the air activated disposable kind that can be found here.
 I pack two pairs for every day and that usually gives me plenty.